Introduction

 Conclusions

-Through this study it can be concluded that the BE-Doubleflow device is a suitable platform for a gut model and when connected with Fluigent® microfluidic pumps it is interesting to be used as dynamic intestinal absorption in vitro over the static control model.
-The developed dynamic model allowed to use a less diluted sample of the digested which implies less sample manipulation and closer to the in vivo situation.
-A less diluted sample also allows a better quantification analysis of the components present.
-The total protein and RNA content can be easily isolated from the BE-Doubleflow devices and the quantity and quality were similar or slightly higher than the control system.
+This study concludes that the Be-Doubleflow device is a suitable platform for a gut model.
+When connected with Fluigent® microfluidic pumps, it becomes an effective tool for dynamic intestinal absorption in vitro, offering advantages over the static control model.
+The dynamic model developed in this study enabled the use of a less diluted sample of the digested material.
+This approach not only reduces sample manipulation but also brings the process closer to the in vivo situation.
+Additionally, using a less diluted sample enhances the quantification analysis of the components present.
+Moreover, isolating the total protein and RNA content from the Be-Doubleflow devices proved straightforward, and the quantity and quality of the samples were similar to, or slightly higher than, those obtained from the control system.

 Download the full Application note